sahib139/Auth_Service/README.md

     Hence Many to Many relationship between two tables

 ```
-- Finally, Run the `src/index.js` file to run the Server.
+- Finally, Run the `npm start` in the root directory to run the Server.